lakshmi-kannan/kafka-sashafied/contrib/rest/README.md

 Request will block till:

-* timeout occurs - in this case the messages consumed during the period will be returned
+* timeout occurs - in this case the messages consumed during the polling request will be returned (empty if no messages consumed)
 * the batch of 10 messages has been consumed.

 Example response: